 - Academic members are expected to have experience in the assessment, continuous improvement, and preparations for the accreditation of engineering programs

 accredited domestically and/or abroad.

 - Non-academic members should have experience in at least one of the following areas: engineering education, management of engineers, and quality processes.

 - In selecting the persons to be included in the pool of program evaluators, other considerations such as balance between academics/industrialists, gender,

 and organizations shall also be taken into account.

-- The rules for selecting the pool of program evaluators shall be determined by the ABK Directive, to be approved and published by the Executive Board.
+- The rules to create the pool of program evaluators shall be determined by the Executive Board.

 - Student evaluator nominees should be registered to an engineering bachelor or master degree program at the date of nomination.